harry251/open-horizon-vscode/README.md

 ### **Project templates**
 Pre-defined project templates that help users get started quickly with creating Open Horizon services, including templates for different types of services and programming languages.

-### **Service validation and testing**
-Tools and commands that help users validate and test their Open Horizon services before deployment, including syntax checking, linting, and automated testing.

 ### **Service updates and versioning**
 Tools and commands that help users manage updates and versioning of their Open Horizon services, including creating new versions, rolling back to previous versions, and managing service dependencies.